-4.3.2 Exclusion criteria
+4.4.2 Exclusion criteria

 Exclusion criteria are characteristics that make an individual ineligible for trial participation.
 Provide a statement that all individuals meeting any of the exclusion criteria at baseline will be excluded from trial participation and then list each criterion.
+Take into account known or suspected contraindications or side effects of the drug or factors likely to confound interpretation of the results.
 Consider criteria related to:

 - Specific clinical contraindications (specify grades of signs and symptoms, obtained within xx days prior to randomisation) - Serious illness (requiring systemic treatment and/or hospitalization) until participant either completes therapy or is clinically stable on therapy, in the opinion of the site investigator, for at least <insert> days prior to trial entry.
-List specific illnesses and acceptable time. - Specify any clinical (e.g. life expectancy, co-existing disease), demographic (e.g. age) or other characteristic that precludes appropriate diagnosis, treatment or follow-up in the trial. - Inability or unwillingness of participant or legally acceptable representative to give written informed consent. - Include if applicable - Abnormal laboratory values (either define a limit, e.g. 2 times the upper limit of normal, or state that clinically significant abnormal values will result in exclusion). - Specify any exclusion related to pregnancy, lactation, or plans to become pregnant, if applicable.
-Specify methods for assessing current status and willingness to use contraception, if applicable. - Use of <excluded drugs, devices, etc.> within xx days prior to trial entry.
+List specific illnesses and acceptable time. - Specify any clinical (e.g. life expectancy, co-existing disease), demographic (e.g. age) or other characteristic that precludes appropriate diagnosis, treatment or follow-up in the trial. - Abnormal laboratory values (either define a limit, e.g. 2 times the upper limit of normal, or state that clinically significant abnormal values will result in exclusion). - Specify any exclusion related to pregnancy, lactation, or plans to become pregnant, if applicable.
+Specify methods for assessing current status and willingness to use contraception, if applicable. - Use of <excluded drugs, devices, etc.> within xx days prior to trial entry. - Allergy/sensitivity to trial drugs or their formulations. - Inability or unwillingness of participant or legally acceptable representative to give written informed consent.